ctjh/ctjh.github.io/_tabs/about.md

 ## Who Am I?
 Hi!
 My name is Alice, or Chew Jin Hao.
-I am a 18 year old Singaporean student interested in Cybersecurity and Web Development, and I am currently studying in River Valley High School.\
+I am a 18 year old Singaporean girl interested in Cybersecurity and Web Development.
+I am currently a student studying in River Valley High School.\
 \
 I participate in a lot of CTFs, and currently specialize in Web, with a bit of experience in Crypto.
 Currently, I'm interested in expanding intro Rev, although I have not found much time lately\
 \